DEALING WITH LOSS

 - Email support and information via email@example.com

-- Up to six free sessions of supportive counselling by telephone, Skype/facetime or face to face in your local area by our skilled and qualified counsellors.
+- Up to six free sessions of supportive counselling by telephone, online webcam or face to face in your local area by their team of skilled and qualified counsellors.

 SAIF Bereavement Care – Frequently Asked Questions: